 You see, Tabby had reached the ripe old age of 6 months old, and no one wanted to pay for a kitten that “big.”
 So he kept getting passed over for the little ones.
 But we thought he was perfect and brought him home.

-So in honor of National Tabby Day – and in memory of my own special Tabby – here are answers to 10 of your most-searched-for tabby cat questions!
+So in memory of my own special Tabby, here are some tabby cat facts that answer 10 of your most-searched-for questions!

 1. What Breed Is a Tabby Cat?

-One thing they all share is the distinctive “M” on their forehead.
+One thing all tabby cat patterns have is the distinctive “M” on their forehead.
 There are several legends on how the tabby cat got this one-of-a-kind mark.

 Another legend says it came from a cat staring at a mousehole for so long and so seriously that it developed little kitty frown lines!

 While every cat has its own unique personality, there are some traits that tabby cat parents say are more common in their M-marked feline friends.
-Tabby cats are widely known to be playful, friendly, affectionate, and loving.
+Tabby cat personality is often described as playful, friendly, affectionate, and loving.

-Since around 70% of cats have tabby markings, this means most kitties, in general, are playful, friendly, affectionate, and loving – and I think most cat parents would agree with that!
+Since around 70% of cats have tabby patterns, this means most kitties, in general, are playful, friendly, affectionate, and loving—and I think most cat parents would agree with that!

-If your tabby cat belongs to a specific breed, like the good-natured Maine Coon or the playful and curious Abyssinian, they are likely to have the personality traits associated with that breed.
+If your tabby cat belongs to a specific breed, like the adorable American shorthair, the good-natured Maine Coon, or the playful and curious Abyssinian, they are likely to have the personality traits associated with that breed.

-Another stereotype says that orange tabby cats are lazier than other cats – though some suspect this is due to the popularity of a certain cartoon orange tabby who eats lasagna and hates Mondays.
+Another stereotype says that orange cats with tabby markings are lazier than other cats—though some suspect this is due to the popularity of a certain cartoon orange tabby who eats lasagna and hates Mondays.

-There haven’t been any studies that show orange cats are more aggressive or lazier than other cats – but we do know that treating our kitties with love and affection encourages them to be friendly and affectionate, no matter what color they are.
+There haven’t been any studies that show orange cats are more aggressive or lazier than other cats, but we do know that treating our kitties with love and affection encourages them to be friendly and affectionate, no matter what color they are.
 Interestingly, orange tabby cats almost always are males, with only about 20% of these orange kitties female.

 Yes, tabby cats do shed.